mohijarada2017/FakeCsvDataFileGeneratorToolRepo/README.md

 Output will be looks like this (run results) - but of course CSV file generate will reside at your specific folder:

-C:\DevTools\CsvFakeDataFileGeneratorTool\dist>java -jar CsvFakeDataFileGeneratorTool.jar 50000000 ,<br>
+>java -jar CsvFakeDataFileGeneratorTool.jar 50000000 ,<br>
 CSV fake data file generation is done successfully and took: 168 seconds<br>
 CSV fake data file generated at this location: C:\Users\Mohee_Jarada\fakeCsvDataFile_50000000.csv<br>